 - Respiratory issues – difficulty in breathing

-How to Keep Your Golden Retriever Warm and Safe in Cold Weather
+How to Keep Your Golden Retriever Warm in Cold Weather

 If you live in a region that is susceptible to snowy winters and freezing temperatures, there are a few precautions for you to consider.